martinschorb/volumealign/docs/remote.md

 ### MacOS

-To initially set up the connection, click the plus logo to add a new Desktop.
+To initially set up the connection, click the plus logo to add a new PC ("Desktop" in older versions).

 ![add remote Desktop](img/ms_add.png "Add remote Desktop")